-Those of you who roll in the aisles whenever Bill Murray raises a tired eyebrow, indicates boredom through sideway glances, or sighs with the air of someone who has seen it all, Wes Anderson’s The Life Aquatic with Steve Zissou is the movie for you.
-On the other hand, those of us who find Bill Murray’s chronic ennui contagious might consider looking for entertainment elsewhere.
+If you pee in your pants laughing whenever Bill Murray raises a tired eyebrow, indicates boredom through sideway glances, or sighs with the air of someone who has seen it all, Wes Anderson’s The Life Aquatic with Steve Zissou is the movie for you.
+On the other hand, if you find Bill Murray’s chronic ennui contagious, you might consider looking for entertainment elsewhere.

-All types of mishaps occur during the sea journey – from an attack by Southeast Asian pirates to (maybe)-father-son rivalry for the attention of the reporter – but no matter how many plot twists and turns Wes Anderson and co-screenwriter Noah Baumbach come up with, little of interest actually takes place on screen.
+All types of mishaps occur during the sea journey, from an attack by Southeast Asian pirates to (maybe)-father-son rivalry for the attention of the reporter.
+Yet no matter how many plot twists and turns Anderson and Baumbach come up with, little of interest actually takes place.

-Besides, the maritime adventure offers a couple of performers in good form: veteran Bud Cort (the first half of Harold and Maude), memorable in a small role as a hapless insurance man, and, surprisingly, Meet the Parents and Shanghai Knights actor Owen Wilson, who somehow manages to come across as agreeably creepy, foxy, and geeky.
+Besides, the maritime adventure offers a couple of performers in good form: veteran Bud Cort (Brewster McCloud, Harold and Maude), memorable in a small role as a hapless insurance man, and, surprisingly, Meet the Parents and Shanghai Knights actor Owen Wilson, who somehow manages to come across as agreeably creepy, foxy, and geeky.

 Bill Murray fails where Cary Grant might have succeeded

-Admittedly, delving into psychotic neuroses would have been a tad much for the hero of fluff like The Life Aquatic with Steve Zissou.
-Even so, Murray’s killer-shark killer-wannabe would have greatly benefited from a sharper edge.
+In all fairness, diving into his oceanographer’s psychotic neuroses would have been a tad much for the hero of fluff like The Life Aquatic with Steve Zissou.
+Nonetheless, Murray’s killer-shark killer-wannabe would have greatly benefited from a sharper edge.

-It’s too bad that the star – apparently with the endorsement of his Rushmore and The Royal Tenenbaums director – felt too smugly satisfied with his trademark blasé demeanor to try to bring even a drop of psychological undercurrent to his character.
-Unless, that is, one perceives Murray’s allowing himself to be filmed in swim trunks as a subtle bit of Freudian characterization.
+It’s too bad that the star – apparently with the endorsement of his Rushmore and The Royal Tenenbaums director – felt too smugly satisfied with his trademark blasé demeanor to try to add even a drop of psychological undercurrent to his character.
+Unless, that is, one perceives Murray’s allowing himself to be filmed in swimming trunks as a subtle bit of Freudian portrayal.

 In all, Bill Murray’s unwillingness to let his screen façade drop does both himself and his film a monumental disservice.
 That’s most evident in Zissou’s tearful, climactic moment, so embarrassingly awful that it isn’t even funny.

-Wes Anderson’s decision to place his movie on Bill Murray’s shrugging shoulders was thus a bad miscalculation, especially considering that The Life Aquatic with Steve Zissou's few highlights are found along the periphery of plot, cast, and frame.
+Wes Anderson’s decision to place his movie on Murray’s shrugging shoulders was thus a bad miscalculation, especially considering that the few highlights in The Life Aquatic with Steve Zissou are found along the periphery of plot, cast, and frame.

-Anjelica Huston looking like Yoko Ono and a shark that looks like an underwater Christmas tree may momentarily arouse viewers’ interest, but unless you’re a die-hard fan, the film's star, whether deadpanning in Speedos or weeping fully clothed, will likely have the opposite effect.
+Anjelica Huston looking like Yoko Ono and a shark looking like an underwater Christmas tree may momentarily arouse viewers’ interest, but unless you’re a die-hard Bill Murray fan, the actor, whether deadpanning in Speedos or weeping fully clothed, will likely have the opposite effect.